betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelTippingAutomation.md

 We all love getting some good racing tips, but who has time to sit and place bets all day?
 Wouldn't it be easier if you could take those tips and get a program to automatically place the bets on your behalf?

 This is what we're going to explore here - we'll be using Bet Angel Pro to place bets automatically based on a set of tips.
-This is my first-time using Bet Angel for this approach and am very open to any thoughts about more effective ways of implementing this sort of strategy.
-You're welcome to reach out to me on bdp@betfair.com.au with your feedback and opinions.
+This is our first-time using Bet Angel for this approach and we are very open to any thoughts about more effective ways of implementing this sort of strategy.
+You're welcome to reach out to us at bdp@betfair.com.au with your feedback and opinions.

 ---
 ## Lets Go!
 ###- The plan

-I have a set of tips that I've taken from our DataScientists' Racing Prediction Model, but this approach should work for any set of tips have.
-My goal is to create an automated process which will let me choose my tips for the day, then walk away and the program do the leg work.
+We have a set of tips that we've taken from our DataScientists' Racing Prediction Model, but this approach should work for any set of tips you may have.
+Our goal is to create an automated process which will let us choose our tips for the day, then walk away and the program do the leg work.

-Here I'll step through how I went about getting Bet Angel Pro to place bets on the favourite runner identified by [Betfair's Data Scientists](https://www.betfair.com.au/hub/tools/models/racing-prediction-model/).
-There are no ratings associated with these tips, so I'm happy to take [Betfair's Starting Price](https://www.betfair.com.au/hub/tools/betting-tools/betfair-starting-price-bsp/) instead of a price for these bets.
+Here we'll step through how we went about getting Bet Angel Pro to place bets on the favourite runner identified by [Betfair's Data Scientists](https://www.betfair.com.au/hub/tools/models/racing-prediction-model/).
+There are no ratings associated with these tips, so we're happy to take [Betfair's Starting Price](https://www.betfair.com.au/hub/tools/betting-tools/betfair-starting-price-bsp/) instead of a price for these bets.
 Bet Angel Pro's 'Guardian' feature has the capacity to let you create rules that can then be applied to specific selections, which is how we're going to implement this strategy.

 ![Automating a tipping strategy with Bet Angel](./img/BetAngeltipHub.png)

-After digging around on [Bet Angel's forum](https://www.betangel.com/forum) and [blog](https://www.betangel.com/blog_wp/tag/automation/), I found an article on [how to create a generic automation rule](https://www.betangel.com/forum/viewtopic.php?f=37&t=15358), which I found useful in helping me learn how to use the tool to automate these tips.
-I also found a rule that someone else had written to [back or lay a selection at BSP](https://www.betangel.com/forum/viewtopic.php?f=53&t=11668), which is what I used as the basis for the [rule I'm using here](./assets/BetAngelTippingRule.baf).
+After digging around on [Bet Angel's forum](https://www.betangel.com/forum) and [blog](https://www.betangel.com/blog_wp/tag/automation/), we found an article on [how to create a generic automation rule](https://www.betangel.com/forum/viewtopic.php?f=37&t=15358), which we found useful in helping us learn how to use the tool to automate these tips.
+We also found a rule that someone else had written to [back or lay a selection at BSP](https://www.betangel.com/forum/viewtopic.php?f=53&t=11668), which is what we used as the basis for the [rule we're using here](./assets/BetAngelTippingRule.baf).

 If you want to follow along and try this approach yourself you'll need to download [Bet Angel Pro](https://www.betangel.com/bet-angel-professional/) and sign up for either a subscription or at least a test period.
 They have a [14 day free trial](https://www.betangel.com/trial/) that's valuable for establishing whether this tool will do what you want it to for your specific strategy.